Aliense/guide/guide/creating-your-bot/command-deployment.md

 	try {
 		console.log(`Started refreshing ${commands.length} application (/) commands.`);

+		// By documentaion of Discord to create command must be used method POST
+		// withOut headers Discord return error "code: 'CONTENT_TYPE_INVALID', message: `Expected "Content-Type" header to be one of {'application/json'}.`

+		// If try send AllCommand, We get Error code: 'DICT_TYPE_CONVERT', message: 'Only dictionaries may be used in a DictType'

+		//Actual to api/v10.
+May be not actual to GuildCommands, but actual to applicationCommands for (let i in command){
+			var data = await rest.post(
+				Routes.applicationGuildCommands(clientId, guildId),
+				{ body: commands[i] , headers:{'Content-Type':'application/json'} },
+			)
+		}
+		/*
 		// The put method is used to fully refresh all commands in the guild with the current set const data = await rest.put(
 			Routes.applicationGuildCommands(clientId, guildId),
 			{ body: commands },
 		);
+		*/

 		console.log(`Successfully reloaded ${data.length} application (/) commands.`);
 	} catch (error) {